2017–18 Gonzaga Bulldogs men's basketball team: Schedule and results

-Gonzaga's non-conference schedule includes matchups with Washington and San Diego State on the road.
+Gonzaga's non-conference schedule included matchups with Washington and San Diego State on the road.
 Gonzaga hosted Creighton, Texas Southern, and Incarnate Word at home.
 Gonzaga battled Villanova on a neutral court at Madison Square Garden in the Jimmy V Classic.
 The Zags were invited to play in the PK80: Phil Knight Invitational, where they played against Florida, Ohio State, and Texas.
 The Zags played in the single-elimination WCC Tournament, which took place in March 2018 at the Orleans Arena in Las Vegas.